 Improving quality score

-It is a quest that has been haunting performance marketers since eons.
+It is a quest that continually haunts performance marketers.
 Most of the time, Google does not disclose what actually impacts quality scores and what all one can do to improve it.
-All that to discourage people from “gaming the system”.
+The purpose is to discourage people from “gaming the system”.

 Sometimes the performance of the keywords is not directly proportional to their quality score.

-Some of the most-effective things you can do to improve your quality score would be to:
+Some of the most effective things you can do to improve your quality score are:

-- Ensure the majority of the clicks that get generated in your account are generated from exact match keywords.
-This will tell you how well you know your keywords and can craft custom ad copies perfectly suited to those keywords.
+- Ensure the majority of the clicks that are generated in your account are generated from exact match keywords.
+This will tell you how well you know your keywords and can craft custom ad copy perfectly suited to those keywords.

-- Ensure that the majority of triggered ads take users to a specific landing page.
-For this step to go right, you need to sync your keyword to ad copies.
-Cramming the keyword into the H1 or H2 would not help; instead, use parts of the keyword contextually in your copy to align users’ intent to take an interest in your business.
+- Ensure that the majority of triggered ads take users to a single specific landing page.
+For this step to go right, you need to sync your keyword to ad copy.
+Cramming the keyword into the H1 or H2 does not help.
+Instead, use parts of the keyword contextually in your copy to align users’ intent to take an interest in your business.
 Ensure that your landing page is an extension of the message in your ad copy.
+This is called destination match.
 Think of it this way, your keyword is analogous to a question that users ask, to which your ad copy makes a promise of an answer, and your landing page serves as a destination where they finally get that answer.

 - Ensure that you have relevant and useful content that closely matches the intent of searchers.
-Also, make sure that your landing page is great from usability and technical perspective as well.
-This includes ensuring that it has easy navigation, intuitive page structure having clear CTAs, and fast page loading speed and responsive experience on different browsers and devices.
+Also, make sure that your landing page is great from a usability and technical perspective as well.
+This includes ensuring that it has easy navigation, intuitive page structure, clear CTAs, fast page loading speed, and responsive experience on different browsers and devices.

-You can catapult your ad campaigns to another level through an innovative approach.
-Always focus on the main goals of the campaigns, such as ROI, leads, pipeline created, and keep trying all new ideas like ad betas, new scripts, new messaging, etc., to see their impact on your end goal.
-All you then need to do is just stick to what works.
+You can catapult your ad campaigns to another level through an innovative approach by following the above strategies.
+Always focus on the main goals of the campaigns, such as ROI, leads, pipeline created, and continually try new ideas such as ad betas, new scripts, new messaging, etc., to see their impact on your end goal.
+All you then need to do is stick to and build on what you find works.